Te Rā Haumaru Tūroro o Aotearoa

 It was originally planned for 17 September 2021, however, due to COVID-19 alert level changes a decision was made to run the campaign later in the year.

-The focus for 2021 remains culturally responsive maternity care for whānau, to support maternal wellbeing and maternal and newborn safety.
-This aligns with the theme of the This aligns with the theme of the World Health Organization’s Global Patient Safety Day ‘Safe maternal and newborn care’ (more information here), which was observed last week.
+The focus for 2021 was culturally responsive maternity care for whānau, to support maternal wellbeing and maternal and newborn safety.
+This aligns with the theme of the World Health Organization’s Global Patient Safety Day ‘Safe maternal and newborn care’ (more information here), which was observed earlier in September.

-This year the Health Quality & Safety Commission has produced five video case studies: three tell the stories of women whose culturally responsive health care made a huge difference to their experience of pregnancy and birth; and two include midwives who have delivered culturally responsive health care.
+The Health Quality & Safety Commission produced five video case studies: three tell the stories of women whose culturally responsive health care made a huge difference to their experience of pregnancy and birth; and two include midwives who have delivered culturally responsive health care.

-We will be providing posters, pens, a social media pack and the video case-studies for health care workers to view and promote.
+We provided posters, pens, a social media pack and video case studies for health care workers to view and promote.
 It is recognised that positive maternity care looks different for different people.

 - increase culturally responsive care to improve maternity care for all whānau and supporting pregnant women and people’s overall health and wellbeing during pregnancy